leteffe/eftkey/README.md

 ## Notes

-- The app uses the local PayTec library found in `ecritf-main/ecritf.js`.
+- Uses the official PayTec library from GitHub: `github:PayTecAG/ecritf`
-- Cloud transport endpoint is managed internally by the PayTec library (`wss://ecritf.paytec.ch/smq.lsp`).
+- Cloud transport endpoint is managed internally by the PayTec library (`wss://ecritf.paytec.ch/smq.lsp`)
+- Each terminal ID maintains its own pairing channel and connection state
-- Pairing and transaction logs are visible both in the terminal output and in the GUI log panel.
+- Pairing and transaction logs are visible both in the terminal output and in the GUI log panel
-- Pairing endpoint includes a safe retry that recreates the terminal on SMQ/TID errors.
+- Loop modes automatically retrigger transactions after completion (approved/declined/aborted/timeout)
+- Connection diagnostics help troubleshoot cloud connectivity issues
+- All endpoints are now ID-based for multi-terminal support

 ## Architecture diagram